ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: The intercept of the Hubble law in ZTF SN Ia DR2 data

 Therefore, the corresponding uncertainty on $H_0$ is

-where $\sigma_{M_B}$ is the calibration uncertainty of the absolute magnitude of \sns\ using calibrator stars (e.g Cepheids or TRGB) and $\sigma_{5a_B}$ is the uncertainty on $5 a_B$.
-We run a MCMC fit using this parametrization of the Hubble diagram on the ZTF DR2 data.
+where $\sigma_{M_B}$ is the calibration uncertainty of the absolute magnitude of \sns\ using calibrator stars (e.g., Cepheids or TRGB) and $\sigma_{5a_B}$ is the uncertainty on $5 a_B$.
+We ran a MCMC fit using this parameterization of the Hubble diagram on the ZTF SN~Ia DR2 data.

-The resulting contours of the MCMC for the three different methods to take into account PV are shown in Fig.~\ref{fig:mcmc_data}, the results are summarized in Table.~\ref{tab:datares}.
-The values of these results were blinded by the addition of a random offset to the SALT2 magnitude $m_B$.
-Therefore the fitted parameters are shown as differences $\Delta p$ relative to the results using a full covariance matrix.
-As seen in the simulations, the parameters $\alpha$ and $\beta$ and their corresponding uncertainties are the same for the three methods.
-The parameter of interest, $a_B$ is shifted of about $\sim 0.006$ mag, when the PV uncertainties are modeled by the full covariance matrix compared to the case where PVs are not taken into account or modeled by a diagonal error term.
-This corresponds to a $H_0$ shift of $\sim 1.0$~\kmsmpc.
-The uncertainty on $a_B$ is doubled, passing from $\sigma_{a_B} = 0.0018$ mag to $\sigma_{a_B} = 0.0035$ mag, when using the full covariance matrix compared to the two other methods.
-We also notice that the intrinsic scatter free parameter $\sigma_M$ increases when using only diagonal term or when not taking into account velocities because of its degeneracy with the diagonal terms of PV covariance.
+The resulting contours of the MCMC for the three different methods of taking the PV into account are shown in Fig.~\ref{fig:mcmc_data}, and the results are summarized in Table.~\ref{tab:datares}.
+The values of these results were blinded by the addition of a random offset to the SALT2 magnitude, $m_B$.
+Therefore, the fitted parameters are shown as differences, $\Delta p$, relative to the results using a full covariance matrix.
+As is seen in the simulations, the parameters $\alpha$ and $\beta$ and their corresponding uncertainties are the same for the three methods.
+The parameter of interest, $a_B$, shifts by about $\sim 0.006$ mag when the PV uncertainties are modeled by the full covariance matrix compared to the case in which PVs are not taken into account or modeled by a diagonal error term.
+This corresponds to an $H_0$ shift of $\sim 1.0$~\kmsmpc.
+The uncertainty on $a_B$ doubles, passing from $\sigma_{a_B} = 0.0018$ mag to $\sigma_{a_B} = 0.0035$ mag, when using the full covariance matrix compared to the two other methods.
+We also notice that the intrinsic scatter free parameter, $\sigma_M$, increases when using only a diagonal term or when not taking into account velocities because of its degeneracy with the diagonal terms of PV covariance.